dheerajkrgoyal/fullstackopen/part0/Exercise0_4.md

     Note right of browser: The browser sends the form data in the body to the server activate server
     server-->>browser: Redirect response to /exampleapp/notes
-    Note right of server: The server saves the data in the array and send response deactivate server
+    Note left of server: The server saves the data in the array and send response deactivate server

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes